yy-zhou/fitness-data-dashboard/README.md

 # data-dashboard
-A dashboard sample to display fitness data.

-- Database: MySQL
-- Cache: Redis
+A data dashboard back end service sample.
+It exposes API to front end that can send data back from MySQL database.